INFOGRAPHIC: Health benefits of meditating

 Since the 1950s, over 350 peer-reviewed scientific studies of Transcendental Meditation have been conducted.
 As a result, the numerous health benefits are well-documented.
 Regular practitioners enjoy reduced stress levels, emotional stability, and more success at school and at work.

-However, there are also a number of physiological benefits to the technique.
-Transcendental Meditation has been proven to lower blood pressure, and significantly reduce the risk of developing coronary heart disease.
+However, there are also a number of physiological benefits to the TM Meditation technique.
+TM has been proven to lower blood pressure, and significantly reduce the risk of developing coronary heart disease.

 The TMHome team have put together an infographic, based on the results of rigorous scientific studies and medical trials.
 It details the various health benefits associated with the Transcendental Meditation technique.

 Please click on the image below to enlarge / download the infographic!

 - Simple, natural, effortless technique practiced 2x 20 minutes daily

 - Practiced in a comfortable sitting position with eyes closed

 - Taught by qualified teachers over 4 days, using a 7 step procedure

 - Over 6 million people have learned the practice

 - Over 350 published research studies confirm the benefits